9brada6/tabs-with-posts/development.md

     - Don't forget to add CSS specificity in documentation.
     - Say in documentation that tab variables css are better to be overwrite in tab main classes.
+    - Say in YT style documentation to use the variables for yt style.

     Tabs: